L2services/AzureNodeLab/1_Software_Installation.md

 # Software Installation

 > **Note**: If you are completing the lab in person, check with your lab leader to see if there is a local copy of the files available.
-If so, use the portable installation on your thumb drive and skip to [Install Libraries (offline)](2_B_Install_Libraries_offline.md)
+If so, use the portable installation on your thumb drive and skip to [Install Device Explorer](#install-device-explorer) and then proceed to the Install Libraries (Offline) step.

 ## Install the Arduino IDE
 1. Download the [Windows Installer](https://downloads.arduino.cc/arduino-1.8.2-windows.exe)